dell-democenter/dell-democenter.github.io/0499/Readme_v3.6.md

 ## prismcentral
 some kind of "manager of managers" aka. vcenter. prismcentral aka.
 PC can control multiple nutanix clusters.

+## syslog
+thats a greylog server with 3 running "inputs" UDP:514 / TCP:514 / TLS:6514
+FYI: if you want to use TLS on your device you have to "trust" the cetificate chain

 # actual issues